Tips for Estate Planning

 - Keep your kids in mind.
 If your children are under 18 when you die, consider who you’d like to be their legal guardian.
 The guardian will have custody of your child, so pick someone willing to take on the responsibility who can and will care for your children.
 Don’t forget to consider the age and health of the guardian, where they live, and their financial situation.
 Your will can nominate a guardian, but the court will have to decided if that person is able to serve in the role.

 - Share your end of life decisions.
 This is one of the hardest conversations to have, but one of the most important.
 Providing your family with a written statement of your wishes should you suffer a life threatening injury or sickness will take away a lot of the burden of life or death choices from them.
 Let people know how YOU want the hardest choices made can save you and your family from a lot of pain and suffering.

 Setting up an estate plan can help your family through the hardest times.
-If you have any questions about estate planning, don’t hesitate to contact the Columbia County attorneys at the Law Offices of Kreisher & Gregorowicz.
+If you have any questions about estate planning, don’t hesitate to contact the Columbia County attorneys at Kreisher Marshall & Associates, LLC.
 We can be reached at (570) 784-5211.